Arusha National Park | Northern Tanzania | roughly 25 km from Arusha city

 Momella Lakes: The Momella Lakes are a series of seven alkaline lakes, each with a different hue due to the varying algae and mineral content.
 These lakes attract a wide variety of water birds, especially flamingos, and are a perfect spot for bird-watching and canoeing.

-Tululusia Hill: For those who enjoy a good hike, Tululusia Hill provides a scenic trail through lush forest leading to a waterfall and an ancient fig tree.
+Tululusia Hill: For those who enjoy a good hike, Tululusia Hill offers a scenic trail through lush forest that leads to a waterfall and an ancient fig tree.
 It’s also a great spot for birdwatching and enjoying panoramic views of the park.

-Colobus Trail: The Colobus Trail is a walking path that allows visitors to explore the montane forest where the black-and-white colobus monkeys reside.
+Colobus Trail: A walking path that allows visitors to explore the montane forest where black-and-white colobus monkeys live.
 This trail is an excellent way to see these beautiful primates up close in their natural habitat.

 Booking & Reservations, Arusha National Park, Contact